Not-Chungus/Embedded-GPS_Tracker_Team25-/README.md

 # 🛰️ Embedded GPS Tracker — Team 25

 An embedded system built using the **TM4C123G LaunchPad** to track real-time GPS coordinates, identify proximity to known landmarks, and display location data using UART and LCD interfaces.
-This project was developed for the **Introduction to Embedded Systems (CSE 211s - Spring 2025)** course at Ain Shams University.
+This project was developed for the **Introduction to Embedded Systems (CSE 211s - Spring 2025)** course at Ain Shams University.(Excuse the multiple files in the repository, some are Keils build files)

 ## 📌 Project Objective